 Fulfilling your commitments is a critical part of achievement.
 The most successful people I know do what they say they are going to do when they say they are going to do it.
-They are also good at “being present” in the moment and fully engaged in whatever they are doing.
+They are also excellent at “being present” in the moment and fully engaged in whatever they are doing.
 They avoid distractions and abhor excuses.
 High performance is not optional but instead a way of life.
-To them, hyper-performance and multi-tasking is for amateurs.
+To them, hyper-performance and multitasking are for amateurs.

-Success in business and in life really isn’t all that complicated:
+Success in business and in life really isn’t all that complicated:- Have a clear goal.

-- and maintain your focus regardless of the obstacles.
+- Maintain your focus regardless of the obstacles.

 Related articles